Jannich113/EmbeddedLinux_project/readme.md

 - [@JacobBraendstrup](https://github.com/JacobBraendstrup)

 ## Repository Overview
-main.py
+The highlighted part is a folder structure containing the main parts of the project:

+**ShellScript:** bash scripts used on the RPI for functional requirement with MQTT embedded  .

+**html:** files for the apache2 server using php scripts and  logged data files.

-    - main file for pico.
+***main.py*** - pico main file.
-    - flash throug Thonny IDE for micropython.
+- Flash throug Thonny IDE for micropython.

-esp8266_remote_v2.ino
-    - main file for esp8266.
+***esp8266_remote_v2.ino*** - esp8266 main file.
-    - flash throug Arduino IDE
+- Flash throug Arduino IDE
 - requirement: add esp8266 bib

 MQTT broker
     - needs user name and passwd to allow for listeners